+Anna Murphy

-Anna Murphy Department of Biological Sciences T: 021 433 5293 E: anna.murphy@cit.ie
+Department of Biological Sciences

+T: 021 433 5293

+E: anna.murphy@cit.ie

-Do I need to have Chemistry and Physics coming into the course?
+Do I need to have Chemistry and Physics at Leaving Certificate level coming into the course?

 No, the Chemistry and Physics modules taught in first year are designed for students who enter the programme without prior knowledge of these subjects.
 In addition, the CIT Academic Learning Centre provides additional free tutorial support for both these modules.